ZRTBJ/YWOffice/README.md

 Use mail from "mail.163.com" after creating one from it.

 Download and install Whatsapp to your phone, you can download it from "AppStore".
 AppStore will be in your phone already.

+Do not search critical things on your side.
+Just leave msg to here or skype if you want any.

+I hope you only focusing on buying and learning and catching good things.